Electrify Your Strings Penn High School

 After a performance at the Rock and Roll Hall of Fame, a strings teacher had approached him to create a rock orchestra in their own school.
 Reluctantly he visited the school to find the students open-minded and ready to learn.
 After working with these kids, Electrify Your Strings was created.
 For 20 years Mark Wood has helped schools build up their orchestras by instilling self-confidence into the students and promoting music education.
 The 12 mentors visit around 75 schools per year to reach out to students through music and help kids to “amplify and promote what they do to the world.”
 Mark described music as a “3D multilevel experience,” reaching people with depth and emotion.
 In his teaching, Mark puts an emphasis on improvisation and playing how you feel.

+The students had received their music at the beginning of the year,practicing and preparing for Wood’s arrival.
 In the program, Wood worked with the Penn orchestras, teaching them to “play the music, not the black notes”, stressing the importance of expression in music.
 He arrived getting to know the students by name and asking them about their own personal interests and hobbies.
 Wood emphasized the need for movement and emotion when playing to really get involved in the music.
-Penn student, Ellen Brockmole had the opportunity to perform during Wednesday’s showcase.
-In an interview she explained her experience playing with Mark Wood He encourages everyone to be a disrupter and create change in the world.
+Penn student, Ellen Brockmole had the opportunity to perform with Mark Wood.
+Recounting her experience, she says, “This was our chance where we got to do the classic rock songs on our instruments, and just for once have fun where we’re not worried about playing everything perfectly, and it’s more like we’re gonna rock out.”
+He encourages everyone, student and adult, to be a disrupter and create change in the world.
+Create a revolutionary idea for the betterment of others.h

 The performance ended with Penn’s rendition of Aaron Copland’s “Hoedown” and a raffle of one of Mark’s instruments.
 All of the proceeds went back into the Penn music program.
 To find more information on Mark Wood and the Electrify Your Strings program, visit http://www.electrifyyourstrings.com/.